Marco Simoni: Government positions

 He moved to Italy from London in 2013 to take up the role of Chief Secretary for Deputy Minister for Economic Development Carlo Calenda, dealing with dossiers related to commercial policies, attraction of investment and policies for the internationalisation of Italy.

 From 2014 to 2018, he was the International Economic Relations and Industrial Policy Councillor for Prime Ministers Matteo Renzi and Paolo Gentiloni.
 In this role he managed national and international relations, political and legal dossiers, coordinated ministries and public agencies, and contributed to the economic agenda of the Prime Minister.

 Between 2016 and 2018 he was a member of the Arexpo Board of Directors and of the Coordination Committee for the Human Technopole Project, to follow the redevelopment of the ex-EXPO area in Milan.

 Human Technopole

-On 16 May 2018 he was appointed by the Prime Minister as the first President of the Human Technopole Foundation, the new Italian research institute for life sciences set in Palazzo Italia.
+From May 2018 to July 2022 he has been the Founder President of the Human Technopole Foundation, the new Italian research institute for life sciences set in Palazzo Italia.
 This is within the former EXPO 2015 site, now rebranded as MIND – Milano Innovation District.

 Publications

 He is the author of numerous academic publications on issues of comparative capitalism and he wrote “Senza alibi: perché il capitalismo italiano non cresce più”, a book on the decline of the Italian economy, which was published by Marsilio in 2012.

-Since 2010, he has been the author of an online blog on Il Post where he comments news on political economy and current affairs.
-He has also collaborated with various other Italian dailies including Il Messaggero, Europa Quotidiano, l’Unità, il Sole 24 Ore, la Stampa and others.
+His op-eds appear regularly in Italian media.
+He has also collaborated with various other Italian dailies including Il Messaggero, Europa Quotidiano, l’Unità, il Sole24Ore, la Stampa, Il Foglio and others.